 It’s a good idea to:

-- Check the NPWS website ahead of your planned visit, or call the Park Visitor Centre – controlled burning or fire bans can close parks at short notice
+- Check the NPWS website for park alerts ahead of your planned visit, or call the Park visitor centre – controlled burning or fire bans can close parks at short notice

 - Pack lots of water, snacks and sunscreen – and whatever else you’ve got in your parent-kit!
-A basic first-aid kit keeps you prepped for trips and falls
+A basic first-aid kit keeps you prepped for trips and falls.
+Morebushwalking safety tips here

 - Pack a plastic-backed picnic rug to throw down when you find that sweet spot under a tree, or on a beach